Velvalee Dickinson: Post-incarceration

 Dickinson became friends with Eunice Kennedy in 1950 while imprisoned in West Virginia.
-Kennedy helped Dickinson (going by the given name "Catherine") secure a job at St. Vincent's Hospital in 1951.
+In 1951, after her release, Kennedy helped Dickinson (going by the given name "Catherine") secure a job at St. Vincent's Hospital.
 Years later, Kennedy employed her as an administrative assistant at Cape Cod; Ethel Kennedy called Dickinson "a remarkable secretary".
-In November 1961, the Social Security Administration registered Dickinson's name as Catherine Stefanis (Social Security number 129129144).
+In November 1961, the Social Security Administration registered Dickinson's name as Catherine Stefanis.
 In 1963, Kennedy tried to secure Dickinson a job at the 1964 New York World's Fair, though Eileen McNamara could not determine whether she was successful.

-The FBI could only prove Dickinson's espionage took place after the attack on Pearl Harbor, but documents released in the 1960s show that the agency suspected she was already providing intelligence that was gathered via the wives of Naval officers.
-In September 2001, the FBI was refusing to release its Dickinson files because it was unproven that she had died, and any release would be a privacy violation; she would have been old.
+The FBI could only prove Dickinson had engaged in espionage after the attack on Pearl Harbor, but documents released in the 1960s show that the agency suspected she was already providing intelligence that she gathered from the wives of naval officers.
+In September 2001, the FBI refused to release its Dickinson files because it was unproven that she had died, and any release would be a privacy violation; she would have been years old.
 In 2018, the Decatur, Illinois Herald & Review reported that Dickinson died in 1980.